crashoverride777/swifty-music/README.md

 # How to use

-Confirm to the musicControls protocol in the class you need to play music from
+Conform to the musicControls protocol in the class you need to play music from

 ```swift
 class MyClass: ..., MusicControls